kaisekidev/php-coding-standards/README.md

 </ruleset>
 ```

-## PHPCS
+## PHP-CS-Fixer
-Add the following `phpcs.xml` file to your project's root:
+Add the following `.php-cs-fixer.php` file to your project's root:

 ```php
 <?php